Customer Service Practitioner (Level 2 Apprenticeship)

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of CAW Business School.

-Completion of this apprenticeship will give your employee the confidence, practical skills and abilities to provide exceptional customer service and excel in your role.
+On completion of your apprenticeship you will have gained the confidence, practical skills and abilities to provide exceptional customer service and excel in your role.
 During this time, your desire to learn and increase your knowledge further may lead you to wondering what you should do next.

 What our Business School students say: